 Hands down, the Caipirinha is my favorite cocktail.
 Well, it actually may be tied with the Paloma.
 And I do love a glass of Prosecco.
 Hell, it’s tied with the Margarita too.

 But in all honesty, I love whipping up (or ordering up) a caipirinha any chance I get.
 They’re so easy to make at home, require next to no preparation, and has hardly any added sugar.
-All you need on hand are a few limes, the actual liquor (cachaça), and some club soda.
+All you need on hand is three simple ingredients, serious!

 You’ll hear Cachaça often referred to as “Brazil’s rum”, and although it is distilled from the fresh cane juice, it’s significantly different from what we think of as rum.
 Traditional rum is made by distilling cane juice that has been processed into molasses, which gives it that rich, caramel-like flavor.
 Whereas, cachaça is made by fermenting fresh sugarcane juice then distilling to create the spirit.
 Compared side by side, cachaça with have a much brighter, grassy, and almost herbaceous flavor than rum.

 Cachaça researcher, Felipe Jannuzzi, has traveled Brazil to research and explore the different types of cachaça from the various regions of the country (the method in which it is made varies from region to region).
 Jannuzzi and his fellow researchers have identified more than 70 different aromas in cachaça.
-(And you say your bottle of red has a lot of character … JK, I love red.)
 Much like the aroma wheel created for wine, Januzzi and his fellow researchers have created an aroma wheel for cachaça.

 Although there are brands that sell industrial, big-batch cachaça, much of this spirit that’s consumed worldwide is actually from premium artisanal productions.
 So, you can feel good about drinking this spirit, because you’re helping to keep an industry of small batch producers in business, how cool is that?